aparajita/capacitor-dark-mode/README.md

 This plugin adds or removes a CSS class to the `body` element when necessary.
 By default, the class is `dark`, but you can configure it to be whatever you want.

+> 👉🏽 **Note:** If you are using Tailwind’s [dark mode support](https://tailwindcss.com/docs/dark-mode#toggling-dark-mode-manually), set `darkMode: 'class'` in your Tailwind config file.
+Although the examples they give put the `dark` class on the `html` element, Tailwind’s dark mode does work with the `dark` class on the `body` element.

 It is up to you to configure your CSS to actually implement dark mode when that class is present.
 A good place to start is the standard [Ionic dark mode](https://ionicframework.com/docs/theming/dark-mode#ionic-dark-theme), which relies on the CSS variables that control Ionic component appearance.

 If you have an existing CSS dark theme which relies on `prefers-color-scheme`, you should remove all `@media (prefers-color-scheme: dark)` rules and instead use `body.dark` as the dark mode selector.
 There is NO need to duplicate the dark mode in both a `@media (prefers-color-scheme: dark)` block and a `body.dark` block.
 That’s one of the advantages of using this plugin!